alanjfs/python-opengl/05-cube.rst

 the quad.
 If you remember how this rendering primitive considers vertices as a succession of triangles, you should also realize there is no way to organize our vertices into a triangle strip that would describe our cube.
-This means we have to tell OpenGL explicitly what are our triangles, i.e. we need to describe triangles in terms of vertex indices (relatively to the `V` array we just defined):
+This means we have to tell OpenGL explicitly about our triangles, i.e. we need to describe triangles in terms of vertex indices (relatively to the `V` array we just defined):